iTwin/viewer/packages/modules/web-viewer-react/README.md

 - `iTwinId` - GUID for the iTwin (project, asset, etc.) that contains the iModel that you wish to view
 - `iModelId` - GUID for the iModel that you wish to view
 - `authClient` - Client that implements the [ViewerAuthorizationClient](https://github.com/iTwin/viewer/blob/master/packages/modules/viewer-react/src/services/auth/ViewerAuthorization.ts) interface
 - `enablePerformanceMonitors` - Enable reporting of data from timed events in the iTwin Viewer in order to aid in future performance optimizations.
-These are the metrics that will be collected and logged to the browser's performance timeline as well as to Azure Application Insights:
+These are the metrics that will be collected and logged to the browser's performance timeline:
   - Duration of startup to the initialization of iTwin.js services
   - Duration of startup to the establishment of a connection to the iModel
   - Duration of startup to the creation of a view state for the iModel